tel-ran-de/phonebook-m9-1/README.md

 It’s automatically generated from your OpenAPI (formerly known as Swagger) Specification, with the visual documentation making it easy for back end implementation and client side consumption.

-To use Swagger shnyager Ui run the PhonebookApiApplication and visit the http://localhost:8080/swagger-ui.html page in your browser
+To use Swagger Ui run the PhonebookApiApplication and visit the http://localhost:8080/swagger-ui.html page in your browser